DarrylNnon/Secure-a-CI-CD-Pipeline/README.md

 Using Other Notification systems:

-If i want to use email or other notification tools, i replace the send_slack_alert function with an appropriate command or API call for the chosen system, such as sendmail for email or webhooURL for Teams.
+If i want to use email or other notification tools, i replace the send_slack_alert function with an appropriate command or API call for the chosen system, such as sendmail for email or webhook URL for Teams.

  This set up will ensure that my pipeline only passes if no critical vulnerabilities are found, adding an extra layer of security to deployment process.